GSA/piv-guides/_networkconfig/10_ama.md

 This script:

 - Simplifies the steps for setting up the policies
-- Contains the list of certificate policy object identifiers focused on US Federal government agencies
+- Contains the list of certificate policy object identifiers in use by US Federal Government agencies only
 - Creates security groups with the same name as the certificate issuance policies
 - Links the policies to the groups

-You need to modify the script for the following variables:
+You will provide the script the Group Distinguished Name (DN) for where to create the security groups in your network directory.

-- **insert variable here and what the modification should be**
+- CertificateIssuanceOIDs.ps1 -GroupDN \<group DN string>
+- Example:  CertificateIssuanceOIDs.ps1 -GroupDN 'OU=Groups,OU=Administrators,DC=agency,DC=gov'

 You may have to change the [powershell script execution policy](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-5.1&viewFallbackFrom=powershell-Microsoft.PowerShell.Core){:target="_blank"} to execute this script or sign the script to execute it after downloading.